Doctor Light (Kimiyo Hoshi)

-Doctor Light is a superhero appearing in comic books published by DC Comics.
+Doctor Light (Dr. Kimiyo Tazu Hoshi) is a superhero appearing in comic books published by DC Comics.
 Kimiyo Hoshi is a distinct character from the villain of the same name.
 She has, however, crossed paths with the villainous Doctor Light on several occasions.

 Doctor Light appeared in the sixth season of the television series The Flash, portrayed by Emmie Nagata.

 Publication history

 Doctor Light first appeared in Crisis on Infinite Earths #4 and was created by Marv Wolfman and George Pérez.